About the Board

 - Register veterinary practitioners

-- Investigate complaints against registered veterinary practitioners
+- Investigate complaints against veterinary practitioners registered in Victoria

 - Subject registered veterinary practitioners to disciplinary procedures when appropriate